Compliance Center

 2. Work Samples

-"Samples of any writings, worksheets, workbooks, or creative materials."
-Best practice: 3–5 samples per subject from early, mid, and late in the year.
-Drawings, dictated stories, math pages, science observations, art — all qualify.
+Best practice (not a legal minimum): aim for 3–5 samples per subject spread across the year — early, mid, and late.
+Drawings, dictated stories, math pages, science observations, and art all qualify.

 3. Evaluator's Certification